Serving the wrong dish repeatedly can be incredibly costly to your restaurant business.

 Delays are an unfortunate, but often unavoidable, occurrence.
 Communicating delays in time can make the difference between having an understanding customer and a frustrated one.

-With a unified restaurant management system like LS Central and LS First the KDS in the kitchen and the point of sale the servers use are connected in real time with a two-way communication.
+With a unified restaurant management system like LS Central the KDS in the kitchen and the point of sale the servers use are connected in real time with a two-way communication.
 This means that servers can send orders to the kitchen, but they can also track whether the orders are being prepared or still in the queue.
 When a chef finalizes a dish and bumps it as finished, the servers can see it, and promptly take the food to the table.
 Similarly, they can let guests know timely if there’s a delay or if their meal is coming shortly.

 6. Track consumption data and plan purchasing better

 If you rely on manual processes to manage your restaurant, chances are you’ll often purchase the wrong amount of ingredients.
 And while overbuying can be very costly when you’re dealing with ingredients with a short shelf life, if you run out of ingredients you may also pay in customer satisfaction and loyalty.

 A unified restaurant management system with recipe management functionality will enable you to both plan and track consumption much more accurately.
 When you set a recipe, you can see how much of each ingredient you should use in each dish.
 As recipes are managed in the same software where you track sales, you can also simplify purchasing.
 The system’s reports and analytics functionality will put all the information together, so you understand how much you can expect to sell next week or month, and how much you should buy of each ingredient to make sure you can satisfy your guests while minimizing waste and spoilage.
 This kind of functionality, paired with automated replenishment, can help restaurant chains optimize their purchasing with minimum guesswork.